GenSci/NOAA_ERDDAP/README.md

-# CoastWatchData
+# NOAA ERDDAP
-Developing Python class(es) to facilitate the easy access and analysis of NOAA CoastWatch data using ERDDAP
+Developing Python class(es) to facilitate the easy access and analysis of NOAA satellite data hosted on ERDDAP servers